sampart/sampart/README.md

 # What's here?

+## Awesome Tech Ethics Resources

+[awesome-tech-ethics-resources](https://github.com/sampart/awesome-tech-ethics-resources): Resources for mitigating and avoiding the potential negative effects of technology on society.

 ## Re-homed open source libraries

 I'm providing a home for a number of open-source libraries from the [whiteoctober](https://github.com/whiteoctober) organisation, since that organisation is due to be deleted.